William and Harry honour late adventurer Henry Worsley at Endeavour Fund Awards

 The royal brothers spent the evening celebrating the achievements of other wounded, injured and sick servicemen and women who were recognised by the inaugural Endeavour Fund Awards.

 Mrs Worsley said about the award named after her husband who died in January last year on a solo trek across Antarctica: "It means absolutely everything to us.
-I've been looking forward to tonight really since they told us about the award ceremony two weeks after Henry died."
+I've been looking forward it really since they told us about the award ceremony two weeks after Henry died."

-The Duke was patron of Worsley's adventure and he told the guests during the awards ceremony: "Tonight, as we look back on everything that has been achieved, we must remember that a lot of these successes have been supported by the funds raised through Henry's herculean efforts.
+The Duke was patron of Worsley's adventure and he told the guests during the awards ceremony on Tuesday: "Tonight, as we look back on everything that has been achieved, we must remember that a lot of these successes have been supported by the funds raised through Henry's herculean efforts.

 "The best way that we can thank Henry, the best way we can honour his memory is to create a legacy.